LTUC/amman-dotnet-401d2/Curriculum/Class39/Resources/HTTPS.md

 ## HTTPS

-Https is important for 3 main reasons:
+HTTPS is important for 3 main reasons:

 1. Privacy
 2. Integrity